Freaky2164/TowerDefense/Projektmanagement/Software Architecture Documentation.md

 | [TowerDefense Blog](https://github.com/argastle/TowerDefense/discussions)   | 20.10.2022 | TowerDefense Team    |
 | [GitHub](https://github.com/argastle/TowerDefense)              | 20.10.2022 | TowerDefense Team    |

-### 1.5 Overview
-The following chapter provides an overview of this project with vision and Overall Use Case Diagram.
-The third chapter (Requirements Specification) delivers more details about the specific requirements in terms of functionality, usability and design parameters.
-Finally there is a chapter with supporting information.

 ## 2 Architectural Representation
 [This section describes what software architecture is for the current system, and how it is represented.
 Of the Use-Case, Logical, Process, Deployment, and Implementation Views, it enumerates the views that are necessary, and for each view, explains what types of model elements it contains.]